 Take any job on jobs.ie and immediately the site will split the jobs into specific headings.
 Why?

-Because people need basic understanding of areas which a business expects people to have before they apply.
+Consequently because people need basic understanding of areas which a business operates in, the business expects people to have some area specific knowledge before they apply.

 Take a “drivers” job.
 Rules of the road, basic car maintenance, a full driver’s licence on specific vehicle types…

-There are a host of skills it would be useful to have before you apply for the role.
+Furthermore there are a host of skills useful to have before one applies for the role.
 What is “actually” needed to fulfill the role?

-What if applying for that role of driver, the company said, here are some general resources, make sure you’ve read and understand these before you apply!
+What if applying for that role of a driver, the company says: here are some general resources, make sure you’ve read and understand these before you apply!

 Yet like Dell or McDonalds, you would check that a person has all those skills as part of the recruitment process.